 What is Pretrial Probation in Massachusetts?

-pretrial probation in Massachusetts
+Pretrial Probation in Massachusetts

 Pretrial probation in Massachusetts is a way to get your pending criminal charge dismissed.
 This is also called a general continuance.
 Whether you are approved for pretrial probation depends on what the prosecutor assigned to your case decides.
 Pretrial probation is fairly difficult to obtain, but if you do, it is a great position to be in to try to get your current criminal charge dismissed.